-9. Restructuring and other charges
+8. Restructuring and Other Charges

-During fiscal 2002 Autodesk recognized \$24.5 million related to restructuring charges.
-Of the \$24.5 million, \$19.2 million related to the closure of several domestic and international offices and \$5.3 million related to employee termination costs.
+During fiscal 2002 Autodesk announced a restructuring plan that included the termination of 164 employees and the closure of several domestic and international offices.
+As part of this restructuring effort, Autodesk recognized \$24.5 million of expenses in fiscal 2002, of which \$19.2 million related to office closures and \$5.3 million related to employee termination costs.
 Office closure costs included losses on operating leases and the write-off of leasehold improvements and equipment.
-Employee termination costs associated with 164 staff reductions mostly in the United States consisted of wage continuation, advance notice pay and medical benefits.
-These restructuring activities were part of a formal plan that was approved by the Board of Directors and were part of an effort to reduce operating expense levels.
+Employee termination consisted of wage continuation, advance notice pay and medical benefits.